friso/graphs/README.md

 # Graph Partitioning in Cascading
+*Note: initially this was just a demonstration of graph partitioning in MapReduce using Cascading.
+But now, there is also a Scoobi version of the same and a graph viewer which visualizes graphs taken from a local Neo4j instance and there will be some more stuff (like a Neo4j batch importer).
+Accompanying blog posts will also follow...*

 This is a Hadoop MapReduce based implementation of graph partitioning.
 The MapReduce code is written using [Cascading](http://www.cascading.org/ "Cascading").

 ## Input and output
 The program takes a graph as input represented as a text file.
 Each line of the file must contain a single edge of the graph in the form of `source,target`, where source and target are numeric node IDs.
 Example: